Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-3.md

 changes are committed into the persistent store in the local DB, we have two options.

 ## 20-013 Implementing message publisher in Order Application Service to fire the events
+Create `OrderCreateHelper`.

+The implementation of `DomainEventPublisher`'s `publish` method will be in order-messaging-module.
+In domain layer, we don't need to think about the details of the publishing a message, like using kafka or some other solution.

+In `publish-event-option-1` branch:

+Since we used the default spring proxy AOP, all AOP functionality provided by spring, including @Transactional, will only be taken into account, if the call goes through the proxy.
+That means the annotated methods should be invoked from **another Bean(in this case, OrderCreateHelper)**.
+That's why we created a new `@Component` named `OrderCreateHelper`, so in the `OrderCreateCommandHandler`, if we create a new method with `@Transactional` and call a method from  `OrderCreateHelper`(like calling OrderCreateHelper.persistOrder from
+OrderCreateCommandHandler.createOrder), the @Transactional will not function.
+Also, the methods with @Transactional, must be public, otherwise the @Transactional will not function again.

+Note that if you use AspectJ modes, instead of spring proxy AOP, you won't have this limitation.
+However, to use that, you need to include and configure the AspectJ lib.

+Look at `using aspectJ with spring applications`.

+### Alternate approach using spring framework for the event publishing operation(publish-event-option-2 branch):
+The @TransactionalEventListener in spring listens an event that is fired from a transactional method and it only processes the event if the transactional operation is completed successfully.

+Create `ApplicationDomainEventPublisher`.

+We continue with the first approach instead of second(using transactional event listener), as the first approach doesn't have the additional application publish step and it simply uses the method calls.

 ## 21-014 Implementing Order Track Command Handler